anhchangvt1994/vite-project--template-react-ts__react-router/README.md

 2. Use Suspense

-In the first solution, we use router event and vue hook + store to keep flag of on/off the loading screen.
+In the first solution, we use router event and react hook + store to keep flag of on/off the loading screen.
 It means we have to :

 - Define a isLoading flag in store.
 - Define the turn on script in Layout.